freenas/freenas-docs/userguide/storage.rst

 information about log and cache devices can be found in the :ref:`ZFS Primer`.

-The "Add Volume" button warns that
-**existing data will be cleared**.
+The "Add Volume" button warns that **existing data will be cleared**.
 In other words, creating a new volume reformats the selected disks.
-If your intent is to **not** overwrite the data on an existing volume, click the "Cancel" button and refer to
+If your intent is to **not** overwrite the data on an existing volume, click the "Cancel" button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
-:ref:`Import Disk`
-and
-:ref:`Import Volume`
-to see if the existing format is supported.
 If so, perform that supported action instead.
-If the current storage format is not supported, you will need to backup the data to an external media, format the disks, then restore the data to the new volume.
+If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

-Depending upon the size and number of disks, the type of controller, and whether or not encryption is selected, creating the volume may take some time.
-Once the volume is created, the screen will refresh and the new volume will be listed in the tree under :menuselection:`Storage --> Volumes`.
+Depending upon the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
+After the volume is created, the screen will refresh and the new volume will be listed in the tree under :menuselection:`Storage --> Volumes`.
-Click the *+* next to the volume name to access its :ref:`Change Permissions`,
+Click the *+* next to the volume name to access its :ref:`Change Permissions`, :ref:`Create Dataset`, and :ref:`Create zvol` options.
-:ref:`Create Dataset`,
-and
-:ref:`Create zvol`
-options.

 .. index:: Encryption
 .. _Encryption: